 In 2008 with this trauma-informed lens, Bettina returned to Cal Farley’s Boys Ranch where she provided clinical counseling services to boys and girls, ages 5 – 18.
 While at Cal Farley’s she utilized many interventions including various forms of expressive and experiential therapies, neurofeedback, HRV biofeedback, and Eye Movement Desensitization and Reprocessing.
 She was able to blend many of these therapeutic techniques with Natural Lifemanship and therapeutic riding.
 She and Tim also utilized the Natural Lifemanship model to teach parenting classes.
 They continued to develop the Equine Program and refine the training principles of Natural Lifemanship based on the science that was beginning to inform the field of trauma-informed mental health care.

-Word began to spread amongst the EAP community that Natural Lifemanship was a game-changer and demand for trainings across the nation increased.
+2010 – Word began to spread amongst the EAP community that Natural Lifemanship was a game-changer and demand for trainings across the nation increased.
 To meet this demand, in 2010 Tim and Bettina left Cal Farley’s to focus on training people in Natural Lifemanship and to build an EAP program in Farmington, New Mexico.
 While in New Mexico, Tim also did extensive work preparing wild mustangs for adoption through a contract with the BLM.
 This allowed Tim to test out the Natural Lifemanship principles with untrained horses who had no prior contact with human beings.
-Training wild mustangs the Natural Lifemanship way was unheard of and proved to be highly successful, adding further evidence of the validity of the model as mutually beneficial to horses and humans alike.
+Training wild mustangs the Natural Lifemanship way was unheard of and proved to be highly successful, further confirming that the model proves mutually beneficial to horses and humans alike.